iljapavlovs/realworld-nx-nestjs-angular/readme.md

 This codebase was created to demonstrate a fully fledged fullstack application built with **[Nx monorepo](https://nx.dev), [Nestjs](https://nestjs.com) and [Angular](https://angular.io)** including CRUD operations, authentication, routing, pagination, and more.

 # Getting started
-*Prerequisites: To run this project locally, you need to have [Nodejs](https://nodejs.org/) and [MySQL](https://www.mysql.com/) installed on your operating system, remember to start your MySQl server also.*
+*Prerequisites: To run this project locally, you need to have [Nodejs](https://nodejs.org/) and Docker installed on your operating system*

 **Clone this project**